Arch Setup Guide

 After a reboot you should see the GPU turning on when needed and off when it's not needed anymore.

-Make sure you install the vulkan adapter for mesa as well:
+Make sure you also install the vulkan adapter for mesa as well:

 NOTE For this supergfxctl is NOT needed!

-On arch NOT FOR DERIVATES you can use the AUR package sbctl-dracut-conf to quickly configure the system for secure boot.
+NOT FOR DERIVATES you can use the AUR package sbctl-dracut-conf or limine-dracut-support to quickly configure the system for secure boot.

-Install that package, put your laptop in Setup Mode on the UEFI menu and boot into archlinux, then issue:
+Install that package, put your laptop in Setup Mode > Advanced Mode (F7) > Security, Secure Boot > Expert Key Management > Reset To Setup Mode on the UEFI menu and boot into archlinux, then issue:

 Then it is best to reinstall the kernel and ensure it got signed.